 Tucked into the northeast corner of Church Bay and enclosed behind substantial breakwaters, the harbour provides good shelter and protection from all winds northwest through east to south-southeast.
-The harbour provides safe access in all reasonable conditions at any stage of the tide by a well-dredged entrance channel supported by leading lights.
-The direction and velocity of the tide should be the central feature of any navigation planning in this area.
-With the exception of the deep and well-marked wreck of the ‘Drake’ the Bay is absent of offshore dangers.
+The clear bay provides safe access in all reasonable conditions at any stage of the tide by a well-dredged entrance channel supported by leading lights.

 Keyfacts for Church Bay